enupal/slider/README.md

 	<a href="https://enupal.com/craft-plugins/enupal-slider/docs/" target="_blank">
 	<img width="312" height="90" src="https://enupal.com/assets/docs/slider-icon.svg" alt="Enupal Slider"></a>
 </p>
-# Enupal Slider Plugin for CraftCMS
+# Enupal Slider Plugin for Craft CMS 3.x

-Best Slider Plugin for Craft CMS
+Fully responsive and customizable Slider plugin for Craft CMS

 ## Features

-Add a slider to any entry of Craft CMS
+Add a slider to any template of Craft CMS

 * <On line of Code> `{{ craft.enupalslider.displaySlider('slider1') }} `
 * Fully responsive - will adapt to any device